Sperm, Egg and Embryo Donation in NY and NJ: What to Know

 - Whether the parties desire future contact

-As members of the Academy of Adoption and Assisted Reproduction Attorneys, we are recognized as experts in this field and are among the small group of legal professionals in New York and New Jersey with the experience required to make your contract process as easy and smooth as possible.
+As members of the Academy of Adoption and Assisted Reproduction Attorneys, we have demonstrated expertise in this field and are among the small group of legal professionals in New York and New Jersey with the experience required to make your contract process as easy and smooth as possible.

 Disposition of Frozen Embryos